r00t-3xp10it/venom/README.md

     'venom generator' tool reproduces some of the technics used by Veil-Evasion.py, unicorn.py, powersploit.py, etc, etc, etc..
-    But venom its not a fork of any of this tools because its writen using Bash contrary to those tools that uses Python, also remmenber that veil evasion does not build this formats:
-    [.msi .hta .vbs .ps1 .dll .php .jar .pdf] payload formats...

     "P.S. some payloads are undetectable by AV soluctions... yes!!!"
     One of the reasons for that its the use of a funtion to execute